ymlmesia-rgb/cs2-portfolio/q1/input_validation.md

 ---
 ## Validation Techniques Used
 ### Presence Validation
-Explain where you used presence validation. > Write your answer here.
+Explain where you used presence validation.
+> I used presence validation on 'name' to ensure ii wasn't left blank.
 ### Data Type Validation
-Explain where you used data type validation. > Write your answer here.
+Explain where you used data type validation.
+> I used data type validation on 'age' to check if the entered string consists of only numeric digits.
 ### Range Validation
-Explain where you used range validation. > Write your answer here.
+Explain where you used range validation.
+> I used range validation on 'age' to verify that the student's age fell within the specified range of 11 and 18.
 ### Acceptable Value Validation
 Explain where you used acceptable value validation.
-> Write your answer here.
+> I used acceptable value validation on 'grade level' to ensure that the program only accepts the valid high school grade levels between 7 and 12.
 ### Pattern Validation
 Explain the simple pattern rule you used.
-> Write your answer here.
+> I used simple patter check on 'email address' to verify if "@" and "." is in the input, ensuring the entered email contains the needed formatting characters.
 ### Length Validation
 Explain the length rule you used.
-> Write your answer here.
+> I used length validation on 'registration code' to guarantee the code has exactly 6 characters.
 ---
 # Part D - Testing